Sstmtz/dotfiles/docs/guide/system/hibernation.md

 # Hibernation

+> [!WARNING]
+> The content here may be outdated, and some parts have been adjusted according to my own needs, so it may not be applicable to you.
+The best approach is to refer to the official documentation, such as the `Arch Linux Wiki`.
+Or refer to the link below.

 ## Introduction

 In order to use hibernation, you must create a swap partition or file, configure the initramfs so that the resume process will be initiated in early userspace, and specify the location of the swap space in a way that is available to the initramfs, e.g. HibernateLocation EFI variable defined by systemd or resume= kernel parameter.
 These three steps are described in detail below.